-Customs Union may withdraw from FTA with Ukraine if Kyiv signs association agreement with EU
+Customs Union may withdraw from FTA with Ukraine if Kiev signs association agreement with EU

 "The matter of ending the free trade relations with Ukraine may be raised, the Eurasian Economic Commission is already studying this issue," Glazyev said in an interview with the Vesti newspaper.